PoKE: Prior Knowledge Enhanced Emotional Support Conversation with Latent Variable: PoKE

 \subsection{Knowledge-Memory Decoder}

-We apply the decoder in BlenderBot to model the distribution $p_\theta(r | \mathbf{z}, x)$ and optimize the negative likelihood loss $\mathcal{L}_{nll}$.
-To effectively inject the knowledge of latent variable, mixed strategies and denoised exemplars into generation, we refine the decoder with a memory schema \cite{DBLP:conf/acl/0088GWYQWHZMCCD22, DBLP:conf/emnlp/LiGLPLZG20}.
-The memory schema regards the representations of the encoded knowledge as additional \textit{memory} vectors for each self-attention layer to attend, as illustrated in Figure \ref{fig:memory}.
-Specifically, we first calculate \textit{memory} vector of latent variable by projecting it into the $d_h$-dimensional space:
+After getting the above-mentioned representations of the latent variable $\mathbf{z}$, mixed strategy $\mathbf{s}$, and denoised exemplars $\mathbf{e}$, the consequent problem is how to effectively incorporate them into decoder\footnote{We apply the decoder in BlenderBot \cite{roller2021recipes} to model the distribution $p_\theta(r | \mathbf{z}, x)$ and optimize the negative likelihood loss $\mathcal{L}_{nll}$ in Eq. (\ref{eq:cvae}). } for generation.
+Inspired by \cite{DBLP:conf/acl/0088GWYQWHZMCCD22, DBLP:conf/emnlp/LiGLPLZG20}, we apply a memory schema to inject these encoded knowledge.
+The memory schema regards the representations of the encoded knowledge as additional \textit{memory vectors} $\mathbf{m}$ for each self-attention layer to attend, as illustrated in Figure \ref{fig:memory}.
+We first project the vector of latent variable $\mathbf{z}$ into the $d_h$-dimensional space: